A 'Pitching the Press with Email Guide' from a Sales Turned PR Guy

 Of course, the way you would approach influencers is very different to how you would speak with a journalist – so much so, in fact, that we've given influencer pitching its very own hands-on guide.

-Find out how Prezly can help you manage media relations, publish beautiful online newsrooms, and distribute your visual press releases with a neat 14-day free trial!
+Find out how Prezly can help you manage media relations with its PR CRM, publish beautiful online newsrooms, and distribute your visual press releases with a neat 14-day free trial!

 Updated July 2022